 92. The Garden of Words (2013, Shinkai Makoto, Japan)

 One of many movies on this list I had to grow out of my initial hostility for, probably because I still think the script’s third act is garbage if I can be generous (and if I cannot be generous, it is very misguided in a way I find morally questionable – I DID recognize the climax as one of the 2010s’ worst movie scenes.).
-But in case, it’s not clear, I don’t entirely engage with movies on the level of their narrative and after coming to recognize that The Garden of Words is probably the pinnacle of Shinkai Makoto’s famous working with the dance between rain and light in animation, I also found that it delivers something emotionally on rewatch that I didn’t expect: a serene state of mind, a mood and atmosphere that I find immensely relaxing and appealing for most of its runtime.
-That it’s satisfying to me beyond the qualities of its form doesn’t prevent me from trying to dissect how it gets there and I think I’ve landed on it being how it mostly plays in greens and light grays as a color palette that have a visual pensiveness to them and also the fine quality of the trees and greenery that give Shinjuku Gyo-en a real sense of place to sink into.
+But in case it’s not clear, I don’t entirely engage with movies on the level of their narrative and after coming to recognize that The Garden of Words is probably the pinnacle of Shinkai Makoto’s famous working with the dance between rain and light in animation, I also found that it delivers something emotionally on rewatch that I didn’t expect: a serene state of mind, a mood and atmosphere that I find immensely relaxing and appealing for most of its runtime (especially a major comfort in 2020).
+That it’s satisfying to me beyond the qualities of its form doesn’t prevent me from trying to dissect how it gets there and I think I’ve landed on it being how it mostly plays in greens and light grays as a visually pensive color palette paired with the fine quality of the trees and greenery that give Shinjuku Gyo-en a real sense of place to sink into.
 In any case, it is the last movie I expected to enter this list when I first watched it and yet here I am, changing like the wind.

 91. Boyhood (2014, Richard Linklater, USA)

 I love Red Letter Media deeply and wholly, but I also feel that the “IT TOOK TWELVE YEARS TO MAKE!!!!” mockery is one of the worst things to happen to modern film discourse.
 Like, yeah, it took 12 years to make.
 I don’t see how such patience and stamina is not an ambitious accomplishment in itself, but even beyond that: it’s what those 12 years of collecting material bring us.
-A sense of time capsules passing us through as we recognize background events and moods and music waving by, the observation of not only our central child character developing in ways expected and unexpected but even his parents have that sort of fragmentary change into certain or uncertain persons in the background, and the manner in which life is basically just a collection of formative things, some small and some big as arranged by Richard Linklater and his crew (especially editor Sandra Adair) and I expect it’s the sort of movie where different things are going to resonate with different people (or they aren’t which is a possibility).
-It’s not necessarily a simulation of that titular experience of boyhood, but just the experience of watching the world turn and change around you and finding out at the end how you changed with it.
+A sense of living in a time capsule as we recognize background events and moods and music waving by from the years we pass through.
+The observation of not only our central child character developing in ways expected and unexpected, but watching his parents have fragmentarily change into persons certain or uncertain at the margins of scenes.
+Most of all, the thesis that life is basically just a collection of formative parts, some small and some big as arranged by Richard Linklater and his crew (especially editor Sandra Adair), which I expect is why it’s the sort of movie where different things are going to resonate with different people (or nothing will resonate, which is a possibility).
+It’s not a simulation of that titular experience of boyhood, but just the experience of watching the world turn and change around you and finding out at the end how you changed with it.
 Probably a major part of why I feel Mason’s blankness as a protagonist works (though Ellar Coltrane – especially as a child – is an talented dramatic actor), but also the fact that at some point in his teenage years, I started seeing myself and my younger brother in the character.